kapetan/dns/README.md

 ﻿# DNS

 A DNS library written in C#.
 It needs .NET 4 to run.
+Available through NuGet.

+	Install-Package DNS

 # Usage